 WRAP Expo Segment

-The mission of WRAP, the Wheelchair Ramp Accessibility Program is to provide affordable flexible home access on a timely basis for those in need.
+Watch how we provide affordable, flexible home access on a timely basis for those in need.

 WRAP Awarded Community Foundation Grant

 A Program Fund grant helps support the Wheelchair Ramp Accessibility Program.
-This effort provides low-cost wheelchair ramp design and instillation for individuals and families in need.
-View our complete WRAP Awarded Community Foundation Grant article.
+This effort provides low-cost wheelchair ramp design and installation for individuals and families in need, like Carly Allen.

-Cedar Rapids ABC Channel 9 reports on Wheelchair Ramp Accessibility Program very own Bob Clark has a lengthy list of volunteering, from volunteering hours to rewiring houses to spending time to build accessibility wheelchair ramps.
+Cedar Rapids ABC Channel 9 reports on Wheelchair Ramp Accessibility Program’s very own Bob Clark, who has a lengthy list of volunteer initiatives, from volunteering hours to rewiring houses to building wheelchair ramps.